LLNL/sundials/doc/shared/nvectors/NVector_Operations.rst

    where *c* is an array of scalars, *x* is a vector, :math:`y_j` is a vector in the vector array *Y*, and :math:`z_j` is an output vector in the vector array *Z*.
-The operation returns 0 for success and a non-zero value otherwise.
+The operation returns a :c:type:`SUNErrCode`.

    Usage: